TechNickAI/AICodeBot/docs/sidekick.md

 The `sidekick` command for AICodeBot is designed to automate coding tasks based on instructions from you.
-This feature aims to boost developer productivity by handling various aspects of the coding process, but keeping you in charge of the process and commiting the code.
+This feature aims to boost developer productivity by handling various aspects of the coding process, but keeping you in charge of the process and committing the code.

 It's not intended to build entire applications, but instead improve existing code bases one git commit at a time.